Living with limited running water, 1 light bulb and a wood stove in Fort Good Hope, N.W.T.

 The society is funded by the Yamoga Land Corporation, which manages the community's land claim funds and paid for Cotchilly's new stove.

-Roughly 50 single men and women are in need of a home, according to Arthur Tobak, who works with the housing society.
+Roughly 50 single men and women are in need of a home, according to Arthur Tobac, who works with the housing society.
 That's about 10 per cent of the community's total population.

 Despite describing homelessness as a crisis, it's not always obvious, he said.
 That's because some couch surf, stay with parents, or make do — like Cotchilly does — even though they are homeless by most definitions.

-"There are even couples sleeping in separate places, simply because they have nowhere to go," Tobak said.
+"There are even couples sleeping in separate places, simply because they have nowhere to go," Tobac said.
 "There's only so much housing [stock] that we have in social housing."

 "We need to address the social side of things, and one way to do that is to make sure we have enough housing or places to stay," he said, "To really give them a chance to look at their lives, and change it if they have to."